Ridnarhtim/ebooks_example/README.md

 Click the pencil icon on the right of that, flip the switch so it's "on", then click confirm.

-Your bot should now be running; try tweeting at it.
+Your bot should now be running; it might take a minute or so to start up and build its model, so wait a bit then try tweeting at it.